How to Get Mortgage Assistance for Veterans: Save Your Home Today

 Nearly 79,000 veterans and active-duty service members are currently delinquent on their VA-backed mortgage loans and facing potential foreclosure.
 This situation affects a significant portion of our military community, but assistance programs exist specifically to help veterans keep their homes during financial difficulties.
 Veterans mortgage assistance programs offer multiple pathways to address payment challenges.
 Whether you…

-Veterans mortgage assistance programs offer multiple ways to address payment challenges.
-Whether you have a VA-backed loan or a conventional mortgage, veteran home loan assistance can help you stay in your home.
+There is rarely just one path forward, either.
+Whether your loan is VA-backed or a conventional mortgage, several forms of veteran home loan assistance can help you catch up on payments and stay in your home.

-The Department of Veterans Affairs provides several forms of mortgage help for veterans.
-VA loans eliminate down payment requirements and private mortgage insurance costs.
-Recent legislation allows missed payments to move to the end of your loan term instead of requiring immediate repayment.
-This new law is designed to help up to 70,000 homeowners with VA-backed loans who are more than three months behind on payments.
+The Department of Veterans Affairs backs a whole range of help.
+VA loans do away with the down payment and private mortgage insurance that weigh down other borrowers, and recent legislation now lets you push missed payments to the end of your loan term rather than scrambling to repay them all at once.
+That new law alone is designed to reach up to 70,000 homeowners with VA-backed loans who have slipped more than three months behind on payments.

 You can take action to protect the home you've worked to secure.